mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 The colors spots are marked in red in the image

 Now go to :menuselection:`Filters --> G'MIC --> Black & white --> Colorize[comics]`.
-In the G'MIC dialog box, select all for input and inplace (default) for output, select :guilabel:`Lineart + color spots + extrapolated layers` for both input and output layers on the right-hand side.
+In the G'MIC dialog box, select :guilabel:`All` for input and :guilabel:`In place (default)` for output, select :guilabel:`Lineart + color spots + extrapolated layers` for both input and output layers on the right-hand side.
 Smoothness is for filling gap tolerance and details the default is 0.5 you can adjust it according to your line art.

 .. image:: /images/en/common-workflows/Colorise-comics-setting.png
     :alt: Colorize Interactive dialog and settings